billxu0521/Omeka-S-module--ContentReader/README.md

-# Note! this moudle is unfinished
+# Note! this moudle is developing

 ContentReader (module for Omeka S)
 ===================================

-This module is a read-tool for content of item in [Omeka S].User can concentrate on read content of item in show page.
+This module is a read-tool for content of item in [Omeka S].User can concentrate on read content of item in show page.this reader build on [Vue] - a JavaScript Framework.

 Installation